Can You Use Rsync in Windows 10?

 Then you can either update to WSL 2 or continue using WSL 1.
 For the latter, you can now select a Linux distribution in Microsoft Store.
 Available options include Ubuntu, SUSE, Debian, Fedora, Pengwin, etc.

-No matter you choose Simplified install or Manual install, the first time you launch the Linux distribution, you'll be asked to wait for a few minutes till the files being stored on your computer.
+The first time you launch the Linux distribution, you'll be asked to wait for a few minutes till the files being stored on your computer.
 Also, you need to create a user account with password for the Linux distribution.

 There's also a packaging of Rsync for Windows, called cwRsync.
 You can use it for remote file backup and sync in Windows 10 as well.
 But the free version of cwRsync Server is discontinued and the last free version is no longer directly available.
 For more details, you could view its official site.